Costa Rica Advanced Wilderness Life Support (AWLS)

 Accommodations, as well as meal service, will be at Hacienda Baru (www.haciendabaru.com), a lovely if simple eco-lodge situated on 800 acres between jungle highlands and its own Pacific beach.
 Participants will be in two to three bedroom cabins; each cabin has its own bathroom with shower, a kitchenette, a fan, and small common area.
 Participants will randomly be assigned to single gender, shared rooms.
 We will do our best to provide single gender cabins, but cannot promise that will be possible.

-Three hot meals are provided daily from the 16 through the 29th, with snacks and dinner provided on the 21st and breakfast on the 30th.
+Three hot meals are provided daily (with the exception of the first and last day of class).
 At Hacienda Baru there is a healthy, very hearty, but somewhat limited menu to choose from for meals.
 Vegetarian options are always available, and while no promises can be made, we will attempt to accommodate special dietary needs.

 Experiential Learning Experiences